-Backing up your data at regular intervals minimises the amount of data you can lose.
-When deciding how regularly you should back up your data, consider how many hours or days of work you are willing to lose (this is likely to vary at different stages of your research).
+- Backing up your data at regular intervals minimises the amount of data you can lose.
+When deciding how regularly you should back up your data, consider how many hours or days of work you are willing to lose.

-- Information Governance Office provides support and guidance on information security and a risk review service
+- Information Governance Office provides support and guidance on data protection, records management, information security and a risk review service.